mabayajoe/mabayajoe/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1.0">

       About me
-            - I am a passionated for technologies, exploring the world through software engineering and cybersecurity lenses.
-            - Here with a mission to learn and implement new approaches and skills in this ever-evolving tech universe.
-            - Journey driven by learning, passion, curiosity and more.
+            - AWS Cloud Engineer with over 5 years of experience in designing and deploying scalable, secure, and cost- efficient cloud solutions.
+Proficient in automating infrastructure using Infrastructure as Code (IaC), implementing
+            DevOps best practices, and optimizing cloud environments for performance and security.
+Adept at leveraging tools like Terraform, Docker, and CI/CD pipelines to deliver high-impact results aligned with business goals
             </br>
 </head>
 <body>

       Fun facts
-               ⚽️ I play soccer for fun
+               ⚽️ I play soccer, pickleball, snowboarding
-               🕹️ Currently learning Angular
+               🕹️ Currently learning
                🏁 Enjoying building frameworks and Apps
                📩 Feel free to reach out to me via my social media
 </body>